llnoor/CPP_Containers/to_do_list.md

 - decompose tests before modifiers->reverse using listsequal function
 - seems like i forgot about tests of the assignment operator
 - add a tests for iterators: empty list (in/de)crementation
+- decompose the file structure of project, split tests